ruzzelwidjaja/covid19data/README.md

 This project showcases Ireland's Covid-19 statistics, including vaccination data, county statistics, and more.

+## Tech Stack

+This project was built using the following technologies:

+- Frontend: HTML, CSS, JavaScript

 ## Features

 - Choose a week to display Covid-19 data.